2023 OFFICIAL RULES

 - The Softball competition is limited to female athletes league age 9 – 12 years old.

 - The Local Little League Host must further certify that they are fully eligible to enroll their league in this competition as a member of the local league Board of Directors.
 If the local league takes insurance coverage locally and not through the national Little League insurance coverage through AIG, the local host must have verified with their local insurance carrier and can confirm that insurance coverage will be in effect for the T-Mobile Little League Home Run Derby.

 - All Participants are required to submit the Participant Release signed by their legal guardian prior to participating.
 Any participant that is found to have not submitted their Participant Release or other required documents prior to participating in their Local Home Run Derby will be disqualified and their results will not be accepted.
-Furthermore, any leagues that require a COVID-19 waiver for player or volunteer participation during the 2022 season will need to comply with the same process for this event.

 - There is no minimum number of participants.